macloo/flask-exercise/README.md

         break
 ```

+Note that `break` makes the loop quit.
+Once we find the single president indicated by `num`, we don't need to loop anymore.

 **ACTION 11:** INSERT that code ABOVE the `return` statement.

 (Alternatively, we could use just `pres_dict = presidents_list[int(num)-1]`.
 It would work fine for *this* data source.
-However, many data sources will NOT have such a handy correlation between a unique ID number and the list order, and a goal here is to make code that's easy to adapt for other projects you might do.)
+However, many data sources will NOT have such a handy correlation between a unique ID *number* and the list order, and a goal here is to make code that's easy to adapt for other projects you might do.)

 Your new route now looks like this: